pgsty/extension/docs/roadmap.md

 - [pgsql-gzip](https://github.com/pramsey/pgsql-gzip)      : retired due to moving into PGDG repo
 - [pg_dirtyread](https://github.com/df7cb/pg_dirtyread)    : retired due to moving into PGDG repo
 - [pointcloud](https://github.com/pgpointcloud/pointcloud) : retired due to moving into PGDG repo
+- pg_top: retired due to too much trouble
+- pg_timeit: retired due incompatible on arm64
+- vacuumlo & oid2name: binary command, actually they are not extensions
+- timescaledb_toolkit: remove due to not align with major distros (maybe added back later)
+- pg_mooncake: remove due to conflict with pg_duckdb and not actively maintained
+- pgdd: remove due to not actively maintained and legacy pgrx version

 --------